 For the purposes of this Code of Conduct, a "Councillor" means a Member or coopted Member of a Local Authority or a directly elected Mayor.
-A "co-opted Member" is defined in the Localism Act 2011 Section 27(4) as "a person who is not a Member of the authority but who
+A "co-opted Member" is defined in the Localism Act 2011 Section 27(4) as "a person who is not a Member of the authority but who:

-- a) is a Member of any committee or sub-committee of the authority, or; - b) is a Member of, and represents the authority on, any joint committee or joint sub-committee of the authority; and - c) who is entitled to vote on any question that falls to be decided at any meeting of that committee or sub-committee".
+- a) is a Member of any committee, sub-committee of the authority, or; - b) is a Member of, and represents the authority on, any joint committee or joint sub-committee of the authority; and - c) Is entitled to vote on any question that falls to be decided at any meeting of that committee or sub-committee". - d) Is a member of any working group of the authority.